dotnet/maui/docs/design/layout.md

 There are a few differences between the stack layouts in MAUI (StackLayout, VerticalStackLayout, and HorizontalStackLayout) and the StackLayout in Xamarin.Forms.
 The first is that the MAUI stack layouts are _very_ simple; they stack their child views in a single direction until all of them have been stacked.
 They will keep going until the last child has been stacked, even if that takes them beyond the available space in the stacking direction.
 MAUI stack layouts simply arrange controls in a particular direction; they do not subdivide a space.

 This is in contrast to the Xamarin.Forms StackLayout, which changes its behavior based on circumstances and the presence of any "AndExpand" layout options (e.g., `FillAndExpand` or `CenterAndExpand`).
 Sometimes the Forms StackLayout subdivides the space, expanding to (or stopping at) the edge of its container; in other cases, it expands beyond its container.
+All of these special cases impact layout performance and make the behavior of the StackLayout more difficult to reason about.

 This brings us to the second main difference: the MAUI VerticalStackLayout and HorizontalStackLayout do not recognize the "AndExpand" layout options.
 If they see a child with layout options that include "AndExpand", they simply treat it as if the "AndExpand" weren't there - e.g., `FillAndExpand` becomes `Fill`.